-Before you even begin salary negotiations with a prospective employer, you need to find out how much the job is worth – and how much your skills and experience are worth to the employer.
+Especially if you’re negotiating with a prospective employer, you need to find out how much your skills and experience are worth in today’s job market.
 Take the time to research salaries long before you even begin discussing pay.
 That way you will be prepared to make your case and land a job offer that's realistic and reasonable.

 What Are Salary Negotiations?

 Negotiations needn’t be adversarial, and no one has to get aggressive.
 If you’re a reluctant negotiator, it might help to keep in mind that you’re on the same side.

 Negotiations can include all aspects of compensation, including salary, bonuses, stock options, benefits, perks, vacation time, and more.

 When you're considering a job offer, it's important to know the bottom line.
 How much will you be bringing home after taxes, FICA deductions for Social Security and Medicare, and contributions to health insurance and retirement benefits?
 That number is your net pay.

 You can use free salary and paycheck calculators to estimate your net pay and figure out roughly how much you'll bring home in your paycheck.
 It’s important to get a ballpark figure before you negotiate or compare job offers.

 - Wait for the Appropriate Time: Once you know what you should be earning, how do you go about getting it?
 Start by being patient.
 When interviewing for a new position, do your best not to bring up compensation until the employer makes you an offer.

 - Resist Throwing out the First Number: If you're asked what your salary requirements are, say that they are open based upon the position and the overall compensation package.
 Or tell the employer you'd like to know more about the responsibilities and the challenges of the job prior to discussing salary.